 Image by Ampère and Babinet

 This suggests macroscopic electric currents, but he referred to “un infinité de courants electrique situés tout autour dans le plans perpendiculaires à l’axe”.
 An infinity of electric currents situated all around in the planes perpendicular to the axis.
 And note this from Ampère and the history of electricity: “starting on 15 January 1821, moved by a suggestion by Fresnel, he presented another hypothesis, that of currents around elemental particles [“courants particulaires”].
 Each particle of the magnet would be surrounded by a circular current around an axis parallel to that of the magnet”.
 In a later paper in 1826 Ampère referred again to particulate currents, and to an electrodynamic helix.
 Impressive stuff, and as the Princeton article says, “Ampère’s model is startlingly close to the truth.
 There are no circular molecular currents after all, but the spinning electrons act just like loops of current”.
-What a pity Feynman didn’t pay attention to Maxwell’s theory of molecular vortices, or pursue the circulation of energy associated with the Poynting vector.
+What a pity Feynman didn’t pay attention to this, or to Maxwell’s theory of molecular vortices, or pursue the circulation of energy associated with the Poynting vector.
 If he had, he would have been able to explain how a magnet works.
 He wouldn’t have had to say “I can’t explain attraction in terms of anything that’s familiar to you”.
 In his best Brooklyn accent, he could have explained a magnet in about two minutes forty.

 How a magnet works